spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/05-backup-restore.md

 A backup is a persistent state of Kubernetes resources, ranging from objects such as Pods, DaemonSets, Services, to persistent volumes.
 A backup allows you to save the current state of a cluster and restore it at a later point in time if needed.
 You can restore a backup to the same or a different cluster.

 You can schedule and take a backup of a specific cluster or an entire [workspace](/workspace).
 Also, you can maintain multiple backups of a cluster or a workspace.
-The sub-pages in the current guide provide instructions for creating and restoring a cluster backup.
+The sub-pages for this topic provide instructions for creating and restoring a cluster backup.
 You can refer to the [Manage Palette Workspace](/workspace/workload-features#managepaletteworkspace) guide to learn more about backup and restore actions for a workspace.
 <br />

 ## Backup Location